German Fire Services

 By law, cities with a population of more than 80,000–100,000 people (depending on the state) are required to have a professional fire-fighting force ("Berufsfeuerwehr").
 Others such as smaller cities and towns can set up a full-time force ("Hauptamtliche Wachbereitschaft"), which is basically a group or a squadron occupying one large fire station around the clock.
 This force deals with smaller incidents on its own and is supported by voluntary forces for larger incidents.
 Each community meets the need of fire-fighting personnel by setting up a voluntary force ("Freiwillige Feuerwehr").
-A community or a city may also set up a professional fire fighting force without additional volunteer forces.
-In case it is not possible to recruit enough personnel for this job, the mayor of a city is required to set up a "Pflichtfeuerwehr" (compulsory fire brigade), where he will draft the number of personnel required.
+If it is not possible to recruit enough personnel for this job, the mayor of a city is required to set up a "Pflichtfeuerwehr" (compulsory fire brigade), where he will draft the number of personnel required.